patxipierce/rasyen/README.md

 - `=remove-result`
     - Will remove the result from the list to it cannot appear again in other tag calls.
 - `=meta`
     - Evaluates the tag again to check for more tags in the result string.
+- `=inline`
+    - Will attempt to parse any JSON set before it and return a random result.
+It can also save the parsed JSON to a list if a second argument is provided.

 English Filters: